Ovyl/tabouli/README.md

 Run the binary:
 `tabouli tui /dev/tty.usbserial-2111430`
-If you are running from a binary, make sure that you place your test files and the default file in `/bin`
+If you are running from a binary, make sure that you place your test files and the default file in `/bin` folder along with your binary.

 ## Example
 ![Usage](/imgs/tabouli-usage.gif)